iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/05-claim-nft.md

 At the end of this sub-step you know the total cost that should be covered by your Output at a minimum.

-### Find Output with enough funds
+### Find an Output With Enough Funds

-Finding the right Basic Output it is a matter of querying the indexation plugin.
-Observe that it is checked that the Output has not been spent yet.
+You can find the right Basic Output by querying the [indexation plugin](https://wiki.iota.org/shimmer/inx-indexer/welcome/).
+You should check that the Output has not been spent yet.

 ```typescript
  const basicOutputList = await indexerPlugin.basicOutputs({